 As a marketer, and frankly not that great of a video game player, writing reviews and opinions appeals to me.

-The great thing about it is that you can choose what games to review and talk about, unlike being a games tester.
+The great thing about reviewing games is that you can choose what games to review and talk about, unlike being a video game tester.

 Obviously you still need to have played the game, but you can do it at your own pace and style.

-Making money from this method is pretty much like any online business: you sell your own products (think guides), affiliate with places like Amazon so people can buy the games, and sell advertising space on your website.
+Making money from this method is pretty much like any online business: you sell your own products and services, affiliate with places like Amazon so people can buy the games, and sell advertising space on your website.

 If you use video as well then there’s the potential for YouTube earnings too.

-This method does have a higher barrier to entry though and it will take time to gain traction in the community so people can find your content and enjoy and share it.
+Unfortunately, writing reviews has a higher barrier to entry, and it will take some time to gain traction in the community so people can find your content and enjoy and share it.

 Come up with a unique angle and dust off your microphone.
 Launching a podcast is easier than ever before and you can combine your love of reading about, talking about, and playing video games all into one show.